tuProlog/arg2p-kt/README.md

 }
 ```

+For a complete example, check out the [GitHub demo](https://github.com/Gilbocc/arg2p-kt-demo).

 #### NPM Library

 The Arg2P software is available on NPM as a JavaScript library as well.
 It can be found under the [`@tuprolog` organization](https://www.npmjs.com/org/tuprolog).
 To import the Arg2p library into your `package.json`, it is sufficient to declare your dependency as follows:

 ```json
 {
   "dependencies": {